FluxML/Flux.jl/docs/src/models/overview.md

 ## Step 3 - Learn the model parameters on training data

 In order to make better predictions, you'll need to provide a *loss function* to tell Flux how to objectively *evaluate* the quality of a prediction.
-Loss functions compute the average distance between actual values and predictions so that more accurate predictions will yield a lower loss.
+Generally, loss functions compute the average distance between actual values and predictions so that more accurate predictions will yield a lower loss.
 Here is an example with the [mean squared error](https://www.statisticshowto.com/probability-and-statistics/statistics-definitions/mean-squared-error/) loss function:

 ```julia
 julia> loss(x, y) = Flux.Losses.mse(model(x), y)